Judicial review

 Part 15 of the Family Procedure Rules covers protected parties and litigation friends.
 Paragraph 2.1 of Practice Direction 15A says ‘it is the duty of a litigation friend fairly and competently to conduct proceedings on behalf of a protected party.
 The litigation friend must have no interest in the proceedings adverse to that of the protected party and all steps and decisions the litigation friend takes in the proceedings must be taken for the benefit of the protected party.’

 Litigation friends must make decisions that are in the best interests of the protected party or child.
-They are very alive to the needs, wishes and feelings of those they represent, and they keep they up to date with the developments in their case.
+They are very alive to the needs, wishes and feelings of those they represent, and they keep them up to date with the developments in their case.

 This means that litigation friends are at the very centre of a case.
 Litigation friends give instructions, review and approve all of the correspondence and court documents we produce, attend court hearings and conferences with counsel, and make strategic calls as the case progresses.